Frequently Asked Questions (FAQ)

 Fellows will exit the program with a portfolio of projects.

 Will I get a certificate?

 Yes.
-If you successfully complete the Android Basics Nanodegree, you will receive a certificate from Udacity.
-You will also get a certificate from Re:Coded if you complete the soft skills training and the client project successfully.
+If you successfully complete the Web Development Bootcamp, you will receive a certificate from Flatiron School.
+You will also get a certificate from Re:Coded if you complete the power skills training, and keep good attendance.